Award-winning writer, editor and journalist with extensive knowledge of writing and editing across print, TV, radio and online.

-You can view a portfolio of her selected journalism here:
+You can view a portfolio of her selected journalism here.

 Her reporting has appeared in the Guardian, the Economist, the Atlantic, Newsweek, The Times of London, the Telegraph, the New Statesman, the Spectator and other outlets.
 She has worked as a senior editor at the Bureau of Investigative Journalism, Liberty Investigates and Disability Now, and as an associate editor for Newsweek and Prospect magazine.
 She has written for the magazine Private Eye since 2007.

-She writes and is interviewed on social affairs, home affairs and education, most recently mostly on disability, adoption, violence, hate crime and race relations.
 She has appeared and been interviewed by ABC, BBC (Woman’s Hour, Front Row, Sunday Morning Live, BBC Breakfast, 5 Live, local radio), Channel 4 News, CBC, ITV and Sky.

 She was a Royal Literary Fund Fellow at the London School of Economics (2015-2017), was a contributing writer for Mosaic Science magazine and has worked as a Britain correspondent at the Economist, as well as a contributing editor for Newsweek Europe.
 She has spent most of her working life as a journalist and has made many films for the BBC, as well as working as a correspondent for The Economist, contributing to British broadsheets, including the Guardian, Sunday Times and the Telegraph.
-She also freelances regularly for other papers, including a stint providing roving political analysis for The Economist during the 2010 general election.

 Her latest books include Romani folk tales (cowritten with a Romani storyteller) and a chapter in a book about England as a place of refuge.
 Her latest non-fiction book was Hear My Cry, (Hachette Poland, 2015) written with the honour violence survivor, Diana Kader.
 She published the non-fiction book, No Place to Call Home: Inside the Real Lives of Gypsies and Travellers two years earlier (One World Publications, UK, 22 August 2013).
 She is currently writing a non-fiction book about female aggression, has finished a ghost-writing project, a novel and a picture book for publication in 2021/2022.